 Make sure the tree is placed away from heat sources.
 Be sure not to block doorways.
 Be sure the tree is secure in its stand.
 Trees can dry quickly in a heated room, so keep the water filled.
 If your tree becomes dry, stop lighting it.
 Remove evergreens as soon as practical after the season.
 Following Christmas tree safety guidelines helps avoid a fire that could ruin more than your holiday season.

-Before putting lights on your tree, check them to be sure all the bulbs work and that there are not cracked sockets or lose wires that can cause fires.
+Before putting lights on your tree, check them to be sure all the bulbs work and that there are not cracked sockets or loose wires that can cause fires.
 Don’t try to repair sets…throw them away.
 Don’t overload extension cords or run them under furniture or rugs.
 Keep lights away from pets and small children.

 When decorating outside, be sure the lights are approved for outdoor use.
 Use plastic hooks or insulated staples to hang lights.
 Don’t use nails or tacks or other methods that can damage wires.
 Plug all outdoor lights into a circuit that has ground fault interrupter protection.
 When removing lights at the end of the season, don’t tug on them as it can cause damage.
 It’s a good idea to check lights as you take down the tree and dispose of any bad sets immediately to avoid problems next year.